 Programs and events include Relationship Training, Sib Shops, Play Groups, Support Groups, two major fundraisers and much more!

 It’s good to see you again!
-With the weather warming we have decided to host a few outdoor, small group gatherings.
 For all gatherings, we ask that participants wear masks.
 We understand some of our friends with Ds struggle keeping them on, and just ask that they try their best for as long as they can, and everyone observe social distancing protocol.

 One of the most important aspects of our organization is bringing our Ds community together.
 So in honor of that- we invite parents of new kiddos as well as parents with older kiddos, and our adults with Ds to get out and walk with us every Tuesday morning!